 It could also have something to do with how the Government are shaping their messaging of Covid-19, emphasising – every chance they get – that it is typically only serious for people already at-risk of health complications.
 Just one look at social media and it’s easy to see how this is being misinterpreted as reason for complacency.

 Still, the closure is temporary and the measure will most likely extend to Sydney’s other beaches if social-distancing rules continue to be ignored.
-And unfortunately, it’s likely they will be, despite medical professionals (non-politicised ones, so not our CMO) resorting to begging people to take this seriously and act now.
+And unfortunately, it’s likely they will be, despite medical professionals (non-politicised ones, so not our CMO) begging people to take this seriously and act now.

 Stay tuned for more forced closures because people don’t know how to stay home, or continue to write it off as “hysteria.”